 An Introduction to Dental Mavericks

-Dental Mavericks (DM) is a charitable dental relief organisation registered in the United Kingdom with ongoing operations in Morocco and Lebanon, supporting vulnerable communities.
+Dental Mavericks (DM) is a charitable dental relief organisation registered in the United Kingdom with ongoing operations in Morocco, supporting vulnerable communities.
 Since 2010, the central mandate of Dental Mavericks has focused on promoting oral hygiene education and practice, and more broadly, making dental care accessible to vulnerable populations.

 Our priority is to address root causes and take people out of dental pain.
 Dental Mavericks also participates in cutting-edge medical research in collaboration with leading dental institutions.
 In all areas of Dental Mavericks activities, we champion an ethos of high-quality care that is patient-led and dignified.